mrd0x/secblog/src/pages/easy-bounty-with-exposed-buckets-and-blobs/index.md

 # Results

-In under a week I made several submissions and the companies that did provide bounties were mostly generous.
+In less a week I made several submissions and the companies that did provide bounties were mostly generous.

 ![Payout-One](./payout1.png)